zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

     vrayAEFunctions.mel

-Note: The default above vray script files are being replaced with new ones that have the DomemasterStereo and LatLongStereo modules integrated in the settings.
+**Note:** The 4 vray script files listed above already exist in the standard vray install.
+Those items need to be replaced with new ones that have the DomemasterStereo and LatLongStereo modules integrated in the settings.
 You should make a backup copy of the original files so you can restore them if required.

 ### Mac 64-bit ###